 #1: Rosie the Riveter Bandana

 This simple, classic style was made famous by the Rosie the Riveter ad campaign.
-A simple knotted bandana can help to transform any hair style into a style with a vintage edge.
+A simply knotted bandana can help to transform any hairstyle into a style with a vintage edge.

 #2: Big Curls and a Bandana